deislabs/deislabs.io/content/posts/wasi-experimental-http.md

 Because we are reusing the Rust `Request` and `Response` structures from [the `http` crate][rust-http] (with `Bytes` request and response bodies), this way of building an HTTP request should feel familiar to Rust developers.
-Then, the request can be sent using `wasi_experimental_http::request(req)`, which returns a response that can be read appropriately, depending on the content type of the response body.
+Then, the request can be sent using the `request` function from [the `wasi_experimental_http` crate][guest-crate], which returns a response that can be read appropriately, depending on the content type of the response body.
 This simple program can now be compiled to the `wasm32-wasi` target.

-AssemblyScript is another popular language that natively compiles to WebAssembly, and the library we are releasing also includes an AssemblyScript NPM package (with examples for how it can be used on [GitHub][gh]).
+AssemblyScript is another popular language that natively compiles to WebAssembly, and the library we are releasing also includes an [AssemblyScript NPM package][npm] (with examples for how it can be used on [GitHub][gh]).

 To run the module in a WebAssembly runtime, we have to satisfy the new functionality, and we can do this in Wasmtime using the